Having a beard is serious business. So, avoid choosing the wrong style for your face with our list of 15 beard styles for men.

 Related Reading: DIY Beard Oil

 Face Shape: Any shape works for Garibaldi beard style

 Look Like: Kimbo Slice

-Face Shape: Oval or triangle
+Face Shape: Diamond, oval, heart, or square

 Look Like: Abe Lincoln

 Famous among religious sects, such as Mennonites, Quakers, and the Amish, not many folks try out the Dutch today.
 But if you have a strikingly angular face, it might be worth a shot.
 No mustache to be found here, the Dutch is basically mutton chops that have grown together at the bottom of the face.
 Different beard styles feature different lengths, but a medium beard style seems most popular.

 12. Verdi Beard StyleView in gallery